harelber/PoPS/generators/README.md

   Script for generating PCAP files for out-of-bailiwick attacks.

 - **Other PCAP files**:
-  These files correspond to specific CVEs and are used for dedicated vulnerability testing.
+  These files correspond to specific CVEs and are used for testing PoPS vs known CVEs.